Classic Fluffy Homemade Waffles

 **A couple of notes about how I prepare this recipe:

-- I have replaced all or part of the milk with buttermilk if I have it on hand and the waffles are even more delicious.
+- I have replaced all or part of the milk with buttermilk, or the whey I have strained off my homemade yogurt, if I have it on hand, and the waffles are even more delicious.

 - I always separate the eggs and put the egg whites in my Kitchenaid and let them whip up while I am whisking together the other ingredients.
 Then I fold them in to the batter.